What is your average investment amount?

 Once I invest how do I know what is going on with my money?

-We develop a website for each of our developments where we provide weekly written updates to investors about the progress of their development.
-We also provide a monthly video update for investors showing what is happening on site.
+We develop a website page for each of our developments where we provide monthly updates to investors about the progress of their development.

 Each financial year the Funds Manager provides audited account information and investment unit information necessary for investor tax preparations.